czyys/dustforceguide/README.md

 ### Characters and their differences ###

 By this point you should be at least somewhat familiar with Dustman, as he’s the only character available in the tutorials.

-Dustgirl is very similar to him but Dustkid and Dustworth have some significant differences.
+Dustgirl is very similar to him.

+Dustkid can triple-jump, although her jumps are smaller, and her attacks are much faster while also having shorter range.

+Dustworth has the slowest, but largest attacks and also can jump heighest of all characters.

-A more detailed breakdown is available here – https://www.dustforce.info/#playable-characters
+A more detailed breakdown is available here - https://bin.disroot.org/?e866275523f09afc#wlkFiLNt1U7F6Ny7w67Rjtst338tWK+TUULhzXQIUvU=

 Generally you can trust the in-game top 10 leaderboards in what character is optimal on each map.
 Feel free to experiment though and play whatever character feels best to you for a particular map.
 There are even players who main only one character.